Zarkantho/module_data/mongo-2.5.5_generated/sharding/sharding/README.md

 -------------

-# TODO: Name this group
+## Range Deleter
 Helper classes to delete a range of documents.
 This is used for example in chunk migrations when we are cleaning up an old chunk.

-## Files
+#### Files
 - src/mongo/db/range\_deleter.cpp   (mongod, tools)
 - src/mongo/db/range\_deleter.h   (mongod, tools)
 - src/mongo/db/range\_deleter\_db\_env.cpp   (mongod, tools)